Lead Delivery Partner

 Leaders in their sector, our signatory partners have demonstrated a commitment to EDAC by leading the way to ensure women affected by abuse are supported to engage with and join their workforce.

-As a leading multi-global energy provider, ENGIE employs over 17,000 people across the UK.
+As a leading multi-global energy provider, EQUANS employs over 17,000 people across the UK.
 They also have a wide regeneration portfolio and have already trained their staff on Domestic Abuse.
-They are keen to develop sustainable Work Placements for women and are currently working with us to develop sector-based courses to encourage and support more women to consider a role in Construction.
+They are keen to develop sustainable Work Placements for women and are currently working with us to develop sector-based courses to encourage and support more women to consider a role in construction, FM or energy services

 A giant in the Hospitality sector, we are delighted to have the support of Accor to provide a range of ‘Skills Shops’ for women to gain skills across the business.
 We are also seeking to develop a Mentorship Scheme for women who have been furloughed, working from home or made redundant and would benefit from advice from their senior management team